Fiserv/Commerce-Hub/docs/Resources/Master-Data/Transaction-Interaction.md

 #### POS Condition Code

+Indicates the transaction condition at the Point-of-Sale.
+Valid values are:

 | Value | Description |
 |-------|-------------|
 | *CARD_PRESENT* | **Cardholder Present - Card Present:** Designates a transaction where the cardholder was present at a merchant location. |